LiyuanLucasLiu/LM-LSTM-CRF/README.md

 ## Benchmarks

 Here we compare LM-LSTM-CRF with recent state-of-the-art models on the CoNLL 2000 Chunking dataset, the CoNLL 2003 NER dataset, and the WSJ portion of the PTB POS Tagging dataset.
+All experiments are conducted on a GTX 1080 GPU.

 ### NER